ciberkleid/katacoda-scenarios/building-images/building-images-00-course-intro/step00-intro.md

 **Scenario Overview**

 This lesson provides a brief introduction to containerization and sets the groundwork for the rest of the course.

-This lesson also introduces a sample application that will be used throughout the course.